Our drone-detection system is a GO! Watch our video on the Home and Updates pages.

-Drone expansion brings conflict with traditional manned aircraft.
-Drone operators have caused mid-air collisions, near-miss incidents, and other accidents, raising serious safety concerns.
+Drone expansion spurs conflict with traditional manned aircraft.
+Drone operators have caused midair collisions and midair incidents.
+At right is a photo of the damage done by a police drone to the propeller and engine cowling of a Cessna 172N in Toronto, in August 2021.
 Any flight can be affected by a wayward drone -- in summer 2020, a drone narrowly missed Air Force One, which was carrying the President at the time.

 Risks to manned flight fall into three general categories: nefarious actors, inexperienced pilots, and off-nominal conditions.
 Nefarious actors wish to disrupt the air traffic system or crash a drone into a plane.
 Although most drone operators strive to act safely, their inexperience and existing off-nominal conditions are a continuous threat.
 New drone operators are unlikely to have the skill or knowledge to conform to regulations.
 Inevitable off-nominal conditions such as heavy winds or lost-link may cause drones to operate in unintended airspace.

-To combat this proliferation of unsafe drone operation, pilots need a robust, system-wide alerting system to increase situational awareness of nearby drone activity.
+To combat this proliferation of unsafe drone operation, pilots need a robust alerting system to increase situational awareness of nearby drone activity.

 The federal government is moving quickly to contain the proliferation of dangerous consumer drone activity in airspace.
 DHS is reviewing privately developed technologies that detect drones at a test site in North Dakota.
 In addition, the FAA and NASA are developing a joint national air-traffic-control system for low-flying drones.
 The initiatives respond to troubling reports of increasingly unsafe conditions -- for example, the finding that drone intrusions nearly tripled at Los Angeles International Airport from 2019 to 2020.
-Commercial pilots flying into and out of LAX have reported increased sightings of drones near their flight path -- 23 sightings so far this year alone.
 Read the Wall Street Journal article here.

 A drone entered the Quarter Fire area near Cedar Ridge, California and grounded all aerial firefighting operations due to safety concerns.
 Read the Aerial Fire article here.